hrmcgregor/PartD/README.md

-Hello my name is Hamish McGregor
+Hello my name is Hamish McGregor /n
-My Fovourate colour is Red
+My Fovourate colour is Red /n
+my favourate mode of transport is by airoplane /n